 Looking for a tool to distribute and manage your offers across multiple OTAs and resellers?
 Check out Regiondo’s Channel Manager.

 Over the last couple of years, there has been a noticeable shift in consumer buying behavior.
 The Covid-19 pandemic has accelerated the paradigm shift from offline to online, and there’s no going back.
 According to a McKinsey research study, over 60% of consumers worldwide have changed their preferences in favor of online purchases.
 And as the demand for leisure experiences bounces back, businesses have to rise to the challenge of making themselves heard in a noisy marketplace.

 Purchase habits aren’t the only thing that has changed in recent years: nowadays, customers have significantly higher expectations regarding their buying experience.
-Even when they book a tour from a small operator, they expect the process to be as painless as buying a ticket from a big OTA.
-This scenario caught off guard many actors in the leisure industry.
-They’re unprepared to satisfy the new tech-savvy customers and struggle to catch up with more attuned competitors.
+Even when they book a tour from a small operator, they expect the process to be as painless as buying a ticket from a big OTA like Viator and GetYourGuide.
+This scenario caught off guard many actors in the leisure industry: they’re unprepared to satisfy the new tech-savvy customers and struggle to catch up with more attuned competitors.